abalabokhin/NWNForBG/README.md

 ---------------
 In development:

 - Added a dedicated map option as an optional component (EE/EET only) to change the map during NWN content and change it back after returning to Amn.
 In this case there is no need in BP-BGT-Worldmap mod.
 The component is coded by Apxu and the map image is prepared by p\_zombie.
-Some weidu code is taken from BP-BGT-Worldmap mod.
+Weidu code to place icons on a map is taken from BP-BGT-Worldmap mod.
 - Converted TIS and WED files to have proper water overlay thanks to Sour, AGKanevchev and Apxu
 - Converted TIS and WED files to remove black lines next to doors and fireplaces
 - Fixed slow music NW84 (it is from IWD1, so I renamed it to be b1 - no prefixes, but since it is original IWD resource, it should be ok) thanks to Kyros